tryigit/PlayIntegrityFix/README.md

 > [!WARNING]
-> The reason fingerprints inside the module are banned is too many test checks.
+> The reason fingerprints/keyboxs inside the module are banned is too many test checks.
 So do not check unnecessarily.
-Also, if you use your own fingerprints, do not share them.

 > [!CAUTION]
 > This module permanently removes Magisk 32bit support!
 The only way to restore 32bit is to reinstall magisk and reinstall other zygisk modules.
 So, install it with this in mind.